-These two paintings are works in progress for my upcoming October exhibition at the George Billis Gallery in New York City.
+These two paintings will be part of my upcoming exhibition at the George Billis Gallery in Los Angeles.

 This will sound sentimental, but who cares.
 I like the thought of how exciting these cameras would have been to a kid who received it as a gift.
 Back when photography took time, it would have seemed magic.
 I like the thought that these lenses were the eyes on so many events.